Brianna, the cow, was heavily pregnant when she was packed along with the other cows in a truck headed to the slaughterhouse, writers valuablestories.

-To the vet’s relief, Brianna went into labor 2 days after her rescue and gave birth to a healthy female calf named Winter!
-The sanctuary called Winter’s birth a miracle, and promises that she would never be separated from her mother.
-We are in awe of Brianna’s fierce motherly spirit and her drive to protect her baby against all odds.
-We wish them a long and happy life!
+Two days after her rescue, Brianna went into labor and gave birth to a beautiful, healthy female calf named Winter.
+The sanctuary staff called it a miracle, given the circumstances of Brianna’s escape and the injuries she had sustained.
+It was a testament to Brianna’s fierce motherly spirit and her unyielding determination to protect her baby against all odds.

 Click the video below to watch how Brianna escaped her fate and struggled for help in the traffic!